AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Monitor PHP applications/Install the ARMS agent for a PHP application deployed in a Docker cluster.md

     mv arms-php-agent /usr/local/arms/arms-php-agent
     ```

+4. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).

-4. In the left-side navigation pane, choose **Application Monitoring** \> **Applications**.
+5. In the left-side navigation pane, choose **Application Monitoring** \> **Applications**.
 In the top navigation bar, select a region.

-5. On the Applications page, click **Add Application** in the upper-right corner.
+6. On the Applications page, click **Add Application** in the upper-right corner.

-6. Copy the license key at the top of the Add Application page.
+7. Copy the license key at the top of the Add Application page.

-7. Add the following code to the php.ini configuration file:
+8. Add the following code to the php.ini configuration file:

     ```
     extension=/usr/local/arms/arms-php-agent/arms-x.x.so